cowprotocol/learn/content/tutorial/01-simple-orders/01-order/01-approve-sell-token-order/README.md

 1. Accept the connection request in Rabby
 2. Click "Run"
 3. Observe the `tx` object in the browser's console
-4. On successful confirmation of the transaction, the `receipt` object will be returned to the output panel
+4. On successful confirmation of the transaction, the transaction hash will be returned to the output panel